mahjongg2/ZX81plus38/README.md

 Also, if you are using a real ZX-81 keyboard foil then you need the connectors, (as you cannot solder pins to the foil) the actual connectors you need are Molex parts 22-02-3053 and 22-02-3083.
 Note when soldering that you solder them in with the correct orientation, as the two foil ends are metalized on diferent sides, and so the 5-pin 22-02-3053 should be mounted 180 degrees rotated compared to the orientation of the 8-pins 22-02-3083.
 If the orientation is wrong the connectors will not make contact with the metalized side of the foil.
 You can find these connectors from different distributors, or from https://www.sellmyretro.com/offer/details/set-of-molex-keyboard-membrane-connectors-for-sinclair-zx81-10859

+ONE MORE SMALL REVISION WAS NEEDED REVISION 1.9

+When testing the joystick interface we found out that it wasn't working, R23 should be 1 K not 10K, and I forgot to add five pulldown to GND resistors on the bases of the five 2N3904 transistor, the latter means a large layout change, I opted for a 6-pin resistor (star) network with 5 10K resistors, and I placed it between the SRAM chip and the 5 2N3904 Transistors, note that pin 1 (the common pin) is located on top).
+I remade all the files anew for revision 1.9 and replaced the existing files with revision 1.9 files here.
+The .ZIP file with the KiCad files now only contains the three necessary files: that is:
+ZX81plus38.kicad_pcb
+ZX81plus38.kicad_pro
+and
+ZX81plus38.kicad_sch
+hopefully that was the last update